 We do need to collect some data on the user to take payment, ship products, and contact them for support.
 But we are careful to collect the smallest amount of data possible to provide our customers with our services, as outlined in our Privacy and Data Protection Policy.
 For example, we collect shipping information to ship hardware to our customers, but we delete it after the shipment is made.
 We also silo customer data internally, so that employees only have access to customer data directly related to their function.

 It is possible to use Casa pseudonymously.
 Since we offer a non-custodial service, we are not subject to AML-KYC requirements.
 In fact, we try to know as little as possible about our customers.
 That’s because holding more customer data increases the risk of attack on our company directly.
 Additionally, holding more customer data dramatically increases the size of liability in the event of a direct hack or data leak.

 In short, minimizing customer data not only protects our customers, it also protects Casa.

 One major difference between Casa and open source solutions like Glacier is that Casa is more strongly incentivized to work in the interest of our users.
-The financial success of Casa is directly linked to our reputation and our yearly customer revenue fee.
-We succeed if our users succeed, and we fail if our users fail.
-If our users lose funds, they have no money to pay our yearly service fee.
+The financial success of Casa is directly linked to our reputation and our annual subscription fee.
+We succeed if our members succeed, and we fail if our members fail.
+If our members lose funds, they have no reason to pay for our services.
 In contrast, open source projects are developed and maintained by volunteers.
-The developers don’t have as much skin-in-the-game.
+The developers don't have as much skin in the game.
 If their users make a mistake and lose funds, they suffer no material penalty.